nicholaides/cecil/README.md

 ### Collect data as you go, then use it earlier in the document

-The `#defer` method takes a block and waits to call it until the rest of the template is evaluated and then the block's result is inserted at the location where `#defer` was called.
+The `#defer` method takes a block and waits to call it until the rest of the template is evaluated.
+The block's result is inserted at the location where `#defer` was called.

 This gives a similar ability to `#content_for`, but is more flexible because you can collect any kind of data, not just source code.